SoGoSurvey’s Plan for GDPR Compliance

 Compliance-related tools include the following:

-- Import and export tools: Businesses and organizations may access, import, and export all their Customer Data, including private channels and direct messages.
+- Import and export tools: Businesses and organizations may access, import, and export all their Customer Data, including surveys and reports.

 - Profile deletion tool: Help customers respond to user requests to delete personal information, such as names and email addresses, from a SoGoSurvey account.